-With Mathematics being my major in my degree, one may think that I strive in the field of mathematics and have a passion for it.
+While Mathematics being my major in my degree, one may think that I strive in the field of mathematics and have a passion for it.
 However, it seems to be a different aspect in my own opinion due to my experience of it as a student.
 Throughout my early years I was put into a multi age aspect, this meaning that I was in a grade 1/2/3 class and 4/5 class.
 This wide range of ages made it hard for me to strive in school especially in the context of mathematics.
 This is because the older ages in both multi age classes seemed to be focused on as a priority and is why I struggled.
+The oppressive nature of focusing on the older ages is what affected me and is the reason I struggled in this subject from a young age.
 We also had the options to try the different grades questions, and although my competitive nature made me always try the hardest one I think that’s why my learning was affected.
 The foundation that we are supposed to develop in these early years is crucial, and I missed this opportunity due to my competitive nature and the teacher’s lack of engagement with the younger years.
 Leaping forward upon my high school years however, I think this passion had changed due to the passion my teacher had towards the subject.
 She really believed in different ways to learn things, and trying new ways to teach them.
 I developed this passion towards mathematics that was lacking in my early years and although I wasn’t great at it, I love a challenge.
 Although my skills for math aren’t very high, the passion I have for it makes me strive for success.